 Enormity of the Problem

-The calorific value of RDF pellets can be around 4000 kcal/ kg depending upon the percentage of organic matter in the waste, additives and binder materials used in the process.
-There has been an increase in global interest in the preparation of RDF containing a blend of pre-processed MSW with coal suitable for combustion in pulverised coal and fluidised bed boilers.
+The calorific value of refuse derived fuel pellets is around 4000 kcal/kg depending upon the percentage of organic matter in the waste, additives and binder materials used in the process.
+There has been an increase in global interest in the preparation of refuse derived fuel containing a blend of pre-processed MSW with coal suitable for combustion in pulverised coal and fluidised bed boilers.
 RDF has a wide array of advantages including energy efficiency, ease of transportation, better fuel characteristics, multiple uses etc.

 RDF plant employs mechanical processes to shred incoming MSW separating the non-combustibles in order to produce a high-energy fuel fraction and thus improved efficiency.
-One of the most appealing aspects of RDF is that it can be employed as a supplementary fuel in conventional boilers.
+One of the most important benefits of refuse derived fuel is that it can be employed as a supplementary fuel in conventional boilers.
 Furthermore, RDF’s energy content is around half that of UK’s industrial coals and nearly two thirds that of low grade US coal.

 Pelletization scores over mass-burning, anaerobic digestion and composting because the pellets’ energy content is close to that of coal and can be substituted in local industry.
 A number of widely employed industrial and utility-scale coal utilisation technologies have the potential to co-utilise RDF and coal, such as large-scale pulverised coal-fired power plant boilers, cement kilns, fluidised bed or stoker-fired boilers, coal gasification plant.